Divyanshu-Singh-Chauhan/Digital-Image-Forgery-Detection/README.md

 Models for Digital Image Forgery Detection

 Results on my Aadhar Card can be seen in the notebook itself till further changes.

-Currently,
-Master Branch contains Non-DL approaches and DL Branch contains DL approaches
+"master" branch contains Non-DL approaches and "DL" branch contains DL approaches